Who should use the online proposal submission site?

 How can I make a change to the proposal after I submit it?

-You will be able to select and modify all existing proposal(s) up until the proposals submission deadline of May 22.
-Please keep in mind that the system will only allow you to have one incomplete proposal at any given time.
+You will be able to select and modify all existing proposal(s) up until the proposals submission deadline.
+Please keep in mind that the system will allow you to have a limited number of incomplete proposal at any given time.
 Be sure to review your proposal carefully.
 All information should be submitted exactly as you wish for it to appear in the conference program books.
 IAPD/IPRA will not be responsible for errors in any printed materials resulting from errors or omissions contained in the information submitted by presenters.